pbeekman/piechakucha/README.md

-# piechakucha v0.2
+# piechakucha v0.3
 Simple timer app for pecha kucha / ignite presentations build with Ionic.
-At this moment, it's just a working prototype
+You can set an silent alarm (vibrate or flashlight) as a warning  when you're in the the last seconds of your slide.
+So it's a signal to wrap your talk and be prepared for the next one :)

 #How to run